channels.<channel>.streaming.mode: "progress" and OpenClaw creates the

 tools, or waits for approval, then turns it into the final answer.

-Discord already defaults to
+Discord defaults preview streaming to

-streaming.mode: "progress" when
+off; set streaming.mode: "progress"

-or off; see Streaming and chunking
+Streaming and chunking for the full

-for the full per-channel default table.Quick start
+per-channel default table.Quick start

 What users see

-🛠️ Bash: run tests,
+🛠️ Bash: run tests, 🔎 Web Search: for "discord edit message",

-🔎 Web Search: for "discord edit message", or ✍️ Write: to /tmp/file.
+or ✍️ Write: to /tmp/file.

 The final answer replaces the draft in place when the channel can safely do